mafzal786/mcp-azure-functions-python/README.md

 ---
 -->

-# Getting Started with Remote MCP Servers using Azure Functions (Python)
+# Remote MCP Servers using Azure Functions (Python)

 This is a quickstart template to easily build and deploy a custom remote MCP server to the cloud using Azure Functions with Python.
 You can clone/restore/run on your local machine with debugging.
 The MCP server is secured by design using keys and HTTPS, and allows more options for OAuth using built-in auth and/or [API Management](https://aka.ms/mcp-remote-apim-auth) as well as network isolation using VNET.